Agilent Technologies

 Acquisition in 2007

-Velocity11 is a life sciences technology company that specializes in designing and manufacturing automation solutions for researchers in the life sciences field.
+Velocity11 is a life sciences technology company that specializes in designing and manufacturing automation solutions for researchers in the life sciences sector.
 Founded in 1999 by Travis Chow and headquartered in the United States, the company offers a range of instruments, including liquid handling and microplate management products.
-One of its key offerings is BioCel, a versatile sample processing system that facilitates the assembly of genomics reactions, sample dispensing for compound preparation, and the processing of biological samples in various screening applications.
-Velocity11 focuses on automation services specifically tailored to drug discovery, genomics, and proteomics, effectively supporting researchers in their scientific endeavors.
+Among its key offerings is BioCel, a robust sample processing platform that facilitates the assembly of genomics reactions, sample dispensing for compound preparation, and the processing of biological samples in screening applications.
+Velocity11 focuses on automation services tailored to drug discovery, genomics, and proteomics, enhancing the efficiency and effectiveness of scientific research.

 Kalabie